LucasJMO/E6Plus/classes/Druid.md

 A druid can also use this ability to influence a magical beast with an Intelligence score of 1 or 2, but she takes a -4 penalty on the check.

-**Woodland Stride**: Starting at 2nd level, a druid may move through any sort of undergrowth (such as natural thorns, briars, overgrown areas, and similar terrain) at her normal speed and without taking damage or suffering any other impairment.
+**Woodland Stride**(Ex): Starting at 2nd level, a druid may move through any sort of undergrowth (such as natural thorns, briars, overgrown areas, and similar terrain) at her normal speed and without taking damage or suffering any other impairment.
 However, thorns, briars, and overgrown areas that have been magically manipulated to impede motion still affect her.

-**Trackless Step**: Starting at 3rd level, a druid leaves no trail in natural surroundings and cannot be tracked.
+**Trackless Step**(Ex): Starting at 3rd level, a druid leaves no trail in natural surroundings and cannot be tracked.
 She may choose to leave a trail if so desired.

-**Resist Nature's Lure**: Starting at 4th level, a druid gains a +4 bonus on saving throws against the spell-like abilities of fey.
+**Resist Nature's Lure**(Ex): Starting at 4th level, a druid gains a +4 bonus on saving throws against the spell-like abilities of fey.

 **Wild Shape**(Su): At 4th level, a druid gains the ability to turn herself into any Small or Medium animal and back again once per day.
 Her options for new forms include all creatures with the animal type.
 This ability functions like the alternate form special ability, except as noted here.
 The effect lasts for 1 hour per druid level, or until she changes back.
 Changing form (to animal or back) is a standard action and doesn’t provoke an attack of opportunity.
 Each time you use wild shape, you regain lost hit points as if you had rested for a night.